tethysplatform/tethys/docs/recipes/rest_api/add_rest_api.rst

 4. In Postman, click on the Authorization tab, just under the URL field.

-5. Select "API Key" as the **TYPE** and enter "Authorization" for the **Key** and "Token <your token>" for the value (replace ``<your token>`` with the token you copied).
+5. Select "API Key" as the **TYPE** and enter "Authorization" for the **Key** and "Token <your token>" for the value (replace ``<your token>`` with the token you copied ie if your token was abc123, you would enter "Token abc123")

 6. Press the **Send** button again.
 This time the request should be sent with the proper authorization token.
 You should see a response object with the data corresponding to the date you provided in the request.

 7. Press the **Save** button to save your changes to the Postman request.

 That's it!
 You've now created a functioning REST API endpoint and tested it using Postman.
-You can now use this endpoint in your front end to access the data in your backend.
+You can now use this endpoint in your app to access data.

-To learn more about how to use REST API endpoints in your front end, check out the :ref:`use_rest_api_javascript_recipe` recipe.
+To learn more about how to use REST API endpoints in your frontend, check out the :ref:`use_rest_api_javascript_recipe` recipe.

+To learn how to create a POST endpoint that allows you to add new data, check out the :ref:`add_post_api_recipe` recipe.

-To learn how to create a POST endpoint that allows you to update data, check out the :ref:`post_rest_api_recipe` recipe.
+To learn how to create a PUT endpoint that allows you to update data, check out the :ref:`add_put_api_recipe` recipe.